wmo-raf/climweb/docs/_docs/Home.md

 The technical support provided to NMHSs at the WMO Regional Office for Africa include:

 - Focal Points verification and updates for different WMO Programmes including OSCAR Surface, WIGOS, WDQMS and CAP
-- [OSCAR Surface](https://oscar.wmo.int/surface/#/about) verification and updates Station Metadata Update
+- [OSCAR Surface](https://oscar.wmo.int/surface/#/about) verification and Station Metadata Update
 - Data transmission challenges identification, troubleshooting and resolution
 - WMO Country Profile Database updates
 - Website and Content Management System (ClimWeb) development and support